-183. Stress tests and scenario analyses aim to identify potential weaknesses or vulnerabilities in a bank's liquidity position, enabling changes to be put in place to counter those weaknesses (eg a diversification of funding sources or an increase in contingent liquidity sources).
-The bank's cash flow projections should take into account, among other things, premature withdrawals and offsetting of the bank's placements against the liabilities owed by the bank on a global basis.
+bank's placements against the liabilities owed by the bank on a global basis.
 Adequately designed and properly implemented liquidity stress tests can generate valuable information on a bank's liquidity profile that cannot be generated from a limited set of standardised liquidity metrics.

-184. Such stress testing allows a banking organisation and its supervisor to determine whether a firm is capable of meeting its short-term obligations and identify vulnerabilities related to liquidity adequacy in the light of both firm-specific and market-wide stress events and circumstances.
-The testing helps identify and quantify the depth, source and degree of potential liquidity and funding strain and to analyse possible effects on the bank's cash flow, liquidity position, costs and other aspects of its financial condition over various time horizons.

-185. The bank can take a number of actions to improve its liquidity position.
+- 179. Such stress testing allows a banking organisation and its supervisor to identify vulnerabilities related to liquidity adequacy in light of both firm-specific and market-wide stress events and circumstances.
+The testing helps identify and quantify the depth, source and degree of potential liquidity and funding strain and to analyse possible effects on the bank's cash flow, liquidity position, profitability and other aspects of its financial condition over various time horizons. - 180.
+The bank can take a number of actions to improve its liquidity position.
 First, as regards withdrawals and assuming the bank's underlying position is healthy, it can issue statements to reassure the public, and it may wish to address large depositors directly.
-Second, as regards its liquidity stock, it can try to secure lines from counterparts or sell or repurchase assets so as to boost liquidity.
-It can also seek liquidity support from its major shareholders.

-186. The question of liquidity support from the central bank is also likely to arise.
-If authorised by national law, the central bank may be able to assist a solvent and viable bank in acquiring liquidity, on published terms and against acceptable collateral, within its normal standing loan facilities such as the discount window.
-On a case by case basis and where authorised by law, the central bank may also consider providing emergency liquidity assistance, ie beyond that provided through its normal standing facilities, to illiquid banks that are presumed solvent.
-Private sector mechanisms should usually be exhausted before any emergency liquidity assistance from the central bank is considered, partly to reduce moral hazard and partly to minimise the risk of losing public funds.
-Also to reduce the risk of losing public funds, collateral should be required, if possible, for emergency liquidity assistance.
-Depending on the circumstances, the central bank may wish to help restore confidence by issuing a statement confirming that it stands ready to provide liquidity support in the current case and in other cases should it be necessary to maintain financial stability.
+Second, as regards its liquidity stock, it can try to secure lines from friendly banks or sell or repurchase assets so as to boost liquidity.
+It can also seek liquidity support from its major shareholders. - 181.
+The question of liquidity support from the central bank is also likely to arise.
+The central bank may be able to assist a solvent bank in acquiring liquidity, on published terms and against acceptable collateral, within its normal standing loan facilities such as the discount window.
+On a case by case basis, the central bank may also consider providing emergency liquidity assistance, ie beyond that provided through its normal standing facilities, to illiquid banks that are presumed solvent.
+Private sector mechanisms should usually be exhausted before emergency liquidity assistance is considered, partly to reduce moral hazard and partly to minimise the risk of losing public funds.
+Also to reduce the risk of losing public funds, collateral should be required, if possible, for emergency central bank assistance.
+Depending on the circumstances, the central bank may wish to restore confidence by issuing a statement confirming that it stands ready to provide liquidity support in the current case and to any other illiquid but solvent bank.